-- 1. Plaintiff's ex parte application to conduct expedited discovery (Dkt.
-No. 7) is granted. - 2.
-Plaintiff may immediately serve a subpoena pursuant to Federal Rule of Civil Procedure 45 on Comcast Cable Communications LLC to identify the actual name and contact information for the John Doe defendant who is associated with IP address 76.20.26.96, and may also serve such subpoenas on any "intermediary" or "lessee" ISP that is identified as a direct result of the subpoena served on Comcast Cable Communications LLC as providing defendant John Doe with Internet services at IP address 76.20.26.96.
-Such subpoenas shall be limited in scope and may only seek the following information about defendant John Doe: name,
+10 1.
+Plaintiff's ex parte application to conduct expedited discovery (Dkt.
+No. 7) 11 is granted.

+2. Plaintiff may immediately serve a subpoena pursuant to Federal Rule of 12 13 Civil Procedure 45 on Comcast Cable Communications LLC to identify the actual name and 14 contact information for the John Doe defendant who is associated with IP address 98.224.68.41, and may also serve such subpoenas on any "intermediary" or "lessee" ISP that is identified as a 15 16 direct result of the subpoena served on Comcast Cable Communications LLC as providing 17 defendant John Doe with Internet services at IP address 98.224.68.41.
+Such subpoenas shall be limited in scope and may only seek the following information about defendant John Doe: name, 18 19 address, telephone number, and e-mail address.
+A copy of this order shall be attached to any 20 such subpoena.

-Hansmeier's statements about ISPs' data retention policies is rather speculative and, therefore, of little value.
-However, plaintiff has attached to its Application what is purported to be Comcast's "Internet Compliance" policy, marked "Comcast Confidential" and "Version 9/07."
-(Application, Ex.
-B.) That document addresses Comcast's apparent data retention policies.
-However, plaintiff did not submit Comcast's purported Internet Compliance policy as an exhibit to a declaration identifying the circumstances under which plaintiff obtained that document.
-Accordingly, that document is of minimal assistance to the court in regards to review of the Application.
-Moreover, for no apparent or explained reason, plaintiff also attached the purported subpoena compliance policies of Cox Communications and Time Warner Cable/Road Runner.
+3. Comcast Cable Communications LLC, and any other ISP subpoenaed pursuant to this order, shall in turn serve a copy of the subpoena and a copy of this order on the a declaration identifying the circumstances under which plaintiff obtained that document.
+24 Accordingly, that document is of minimal assistance to the court in regards to review of the Application.
+Moreover, for no apparent or explained reason, plaintiff also attached the purported 25 subpoena compliance policies of Cox Communications and Time Warner Cable/Road Runner.
 (Id.)
-Plaintiff should refrain from filing documents with the court that have no apparent connection to the pending matter.
+Plaintiff should refrain from filing documents with the court that have no apparent connection to the